 Line-up: Rojas – Hisis, Gonzáles, Reyes, Puebla – Olmos, Pizarro, Vera, J A Contreras – Rubio, Covarrubias (Letelier h-t)

 Line-up: Rojas – Hisis, Gonzáles, Reyes, Puebla – Martínez, Pizarro, Vera, J A Contreras – Tudor, Ramírez

 19.06.1989: Uruguay 2-2 Chile

 Line-up: Rojas – Hisis, Astengo, Gonzáles, Reyes – Carrasco, Ormeño, Vera, Pizarro – Hurtado (Olmos), Covarrubias (Letelier)

 Line-up: Rojas – Hisis, Astengo, Gonzáles, Reyes – Carrasco, Ormeño, Vera (Olmos), Pizarro – Letelier (Tudor), Covarrubias (Ramírez)

 Line-up: Rojas – Hisis, Astengo, Gonzáles (L Contreras), Reyes – Carrasco, Hurtado (Ramírez), Vera, Pizarro – Letelier, Covarrubias

-Line-up: Rojas – Reyes, L Contreras, Gonzáles, Puebla – Olmos, Hisis, Pizarro – Hurtado, Letelier (Vera 70), Covarrubias
+Line-up: Rojas (c) – Reyes, L Contreras (Vera 70), Gonzáles, Puebla – Olmos, Hisis, Pizarro – Hurtado, Letelier, Covarrubias.
+Unused subs: Wirth, Carrasco, Ramírez, Tudor

 Goals: Olmos, Ramírez, Astengo, Pizarro (pen), Reyes